About Us

 Governance

-Cor Infinitus LTD is a registered charity with the ACNC and guided by three volunteer directors.
-All three directors are members or graduates of the Australian Institute of Company Directors.
+Cor Infinitus LTD is a registered charity with the ACNC and guided by a CEO and three directors.
+All are volunteers and all are members or graduates of the Australian Institute of Company Directors.

-Together they have a wealth of experience across a broad range of areas including: not-for-profit, government, research, academic, commercial, financial, operational service and lived experience.
+Together they have a wealth of experience across a broad range of areas including: not-for-profit, government, defence industry, research, academic, commercial, financial, operational service and lived experience.

 Meet The Team